 Adam joined the Health Foundation in September 2018 as a public health registrar and is now a Senior Policy Fellow.

-Before joining the Health Foundation, Adam was a Harkness Fellow in Health Care Policy and Practice in the United States, based at The Dartmouth Institute.
+Before joining the Health Foundation, he was a Harkness Fellow in Health Care Policy and Practice in the United States, based at The Dartmouth Institute.
 His research focused on how accountable care organisations and place-based health systems meet patients’ preventive care needs.

 Adam studied medicine at Oxford and his DPhil is in Public Health Economics.
 As a public health specialty registrar and academic clinical fellow, he had various roles covering policy, practice, teaching, and research.
 In particular, he worked on modelling the health impact of public health policies, such as soft drink taxes.